Copyright © W. J. Heitler (2019)

 Neurosim models changing calcium concentration as the balance between the rate of inflow and the rate of clearance, using the following equation (Traub, et al., 1991):

-\begin{equation} \frac{d[Ca]}{dt}=BI_{Ca}-\frac{[Ca]-[Ca_{min}]}{\tau} \label{eq:eqCaConc} \end{equation}[Ca] is the intracellular calcium concentration.
-B is a "fudge factor" that converts the calcium current flowing through ion channels (ICa) into a rate of change of concentration.
-Ionic calcium currents are always inwards in normal physiological conditions, and so the first right-hand side factor BICa describes the increase in calcium concentration due to inflow.
+\begin{equation} \frac{d[Ca]}{dt}=ABI_{Ca}-\frac{[Ca]-[Ca_{min}]}{\tau} \label{eq:eqCaConc} \end{equation}[Ca] is the intracellular calcium concentration.
+A is the current-to-concentration conversion factor given in \eqref{eq:eqFaraday} above, and B is a scaling factor that modifies the conversion to allow for non-uniform distribution of calcium within the cell volume.
+Ionic calcium currents are always inwards in normal physiological conditions, and so the first right-hand side factor ABICa describes the increase in calcium concentration due to inflow.

 Free calcium is removed at a rate set by its concentration above a minimum value, and the depletion rate constant (\(\tau\)).
 So the second right-hand side factor describes the decrease in calcium concentration due to sequestration/extrusion.
 The difference between the two factors is the rate of change of intracellular calcium concentration.